Cognitive Behavioral Therapy (CBT) on Long Island

 Understanding CBT and Its Application in Addiction Treatment

 In CBT theory and practice, we think of thoughts, feelings, and behaviors as a cyclical process in which each produces the next.
-That is to say, thoughts produce feelings, feelings produce behaviors, and those behaviors then produce the next round of thoughts feelings, and behaviors.
+That is to say, thoughts produce feelings, feelings produce behaviors, and those behaviors then produce the next round of thoughts, feelings, and behaviors.

 The addiction treatment specialist can enter the process at any point and work with the patient to help produce thoughts that result in higher-quality feelings, feelings that trigger higher-quality actions, and so on.
-This process is rendered through the core principles of CBT which address the following:
+This process is rendered through the core principles of CBT, which address the following:

 Core beliefs: Core beliefs tend to be formed in childhood.
 They color the ways we see ourselves, others, the environment, and our expectations about the future.
-With the addictive personality, these can be inaccurate or unnecessarily negative.
+With an addictive personality, these can be inaccurate or unnecessarily negative.
 CBT is designed to address negative and inaccurate beliefs so that the patient can develop a fresh, positive, and helpful worldview.

 Automatic thoughts: Automatic thoughts are recurring, negative memories or predictions.
 These tend to produce anxiety, anger, and fear and can be so persistent that a person can be constantly tormented by them.
-In CBT, a therapist will encourage the patient to advocate for herself in the face of automatic thoughts and to respond with loving and helpful self-talk to help diffuse the damage that these persistent negative thoughts can produce.
+In CBT, a 12-step will encourage the patient to advocate for herself in the face of automatic thoughts and to respond with loving and helpful self-talk to help diffuse the damage that these persistent negative thoughts can produce.

 Benefits of CBT in Addiction Treatment